+Learn to refocus your attention.
 This takes practice, and consciousness.
 Every time you find yourself turning your focus to the attachment, or whatever you’re missing, try to make a different choice.
 What would make you feel slightly better in this moment?
 Can you think of something spontaneous that would make you laugh or something that would bring joy to someone else?

 Every time you choose a different thought or focus, you send new messages about using your time and energy towards things you enjoy.
 Staying focussed on the attachment is akin to self-abuse.
 You’re revisiting the perceptions of your lack repeatedly, which drills them into your mind and consciousness, providing more evidence for the belief.
 It can be a vicious cycle.
 Focus instead on joy, pleasure, love and connection.

+Reach out for help.
+Be courageous enough to be vulnerable.
 It may be difficult to open up to people about the level of attachment you feel, especially if it verges on obsession.
 Allow yourself to be vulnerable enough to explain it to people you trust and care about.
 Tell them if you don’t understand why you’re so tied to this experience, and let them know you want to move forward.

 If you need to seek therapy, do so.
 There’s no shame in sharing your challenges with an objective listener who has experience reading through the lines.
 It might be easier than trying to navigate the well-meaning yet sometimes unhelpful advice of friends and family.
 A professional (whether a psychologist or an alternative therapy practitioner), is not emotionally connected to you; their views will provide a more detached, yet still compassionate perspective.